 In managing the Company's assets and liabilities, the Company seeks to ensure that cash is at all times available to settle liabilities as they fall due.
-Available funds are mainly invested in euro-denominated call or deposit accounts of up to one week's duration.
+Available funds are mainly invested in euro-denominated call or deposit accounts of up to 3 month's duration.
 The Company's treasury position is reviewed on a regular basis and cash balances are maintained to meet due liabilities.

-The Company has a minimal exposure to liquidity risk as it maintains a high level of liquid assets to meet its liabilities and ensures that, as far as possible, it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions.
+The Company's main exposure to liquidity risk arises from its role as withholding tax agent for Italian substitute tax which requires it to make annual payments to the Italian tax authorities based on the value of Italian technical provisions and subject to certain offsets and limits.
+In order to mitigate this risk the Company maintains a high level of liquid assets to meet its liabilities and ensures that, as far as possible, it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions.

-For investment contract redemptions, cash paid out is funded by the redemption of the linked assets supporting the contract liability.
+For investment and insurance contract redemptions, cash paid out is funded by the redemption of the linked assets supporting the contract liability.